 8. Vung Tau, Ba Ria Vung Tau

-Vung Tau is properly one of the most popped-up destinations among the locals whenever we need a getaway.
-Only less than 100 km further south of Ho Chi Minh City, there are various options of transportation to get here.
-You can choose from shuttle bus (ranging from middle-class to luxurious limousine), express boat, and of course, motorbike.
+Vung Tau stands out as one of the go-to destinations for locals seeking a quick getaway.
+Situated just under 100 km south of Ho Chi Minh City, it offers various transportation options, including shuttle buses (ranging from middle-class to luxurious limousines), express boats, and motorbikes.

 Lang Co Beach was designated as one of the most beautiful beach bays in the world by Worldbays.
-It is a part of a large natural set including mountains, a lagoon, and a long-stretching beach that creates picturesque scenery.
-Surrounded by the vast greenery of tropical forest, Lang Co lies harmoniously at the base of the breathtaking Hai Van Pass and in the middle of the three famous World Heritage Sites, which are the Complex of Hue Monuments, My Son Sanctuary, and Hoi An Ancient Town.
-The water is so pristine that you can see all the baby fish and little marine creatures swimming by.
-Surprisingly, it remains fairly quiet with very few developments.
+It is part of a large natural landscape, comprising mountains, a lagoon, and an extensive beach that creates picturesque scenery.
+Surrounded by vast tropical forest greenery, Lang Co harmoniously lies at the base of the breathtaking Hai Van Pass and amid three famous World Heritage Sites: the Complex of Hue Monuments, My Son Sanctuary, and Hoi An Ancient Town.
+The water is so pristine that you can see baby fish and small marine creatures swimming by.
+Surprisingly, it remains fairly undeveloped, maintaining its tranquility with very few developments.

-Lang Co is renowned as the favorite retreat of the former royal families, which could explain the abundant assembling of luxurious hotels and resorts further out from the beach itself.
+Lang Co is renowned as the favored retreat of former royal families, which may explain the abundance of luxurious hotels and resorts situated further away from the beach itself.

 It’s your time now!
 Which beach in Vietnam is your favorite?
 Your vote could impact the ranking of the beaches listed above.